noahvezina/computer-algebra-system/README.md

 ### Variables

 As opposed to declared expressions, variables are single-letter indentifiers used to represent arbitrary values.
-They do not carry additional meaning.
+They do not carry inherent meaning.
 If an identifier is not a previously declared expression or function call, it is broken up into single-letter variables.

 ```
 >>> xsin(x) + 9quadratic